mutwiri-2/linux/command_line_basics.md

 ### Commands

-- `echo` - display a line of text i.e Echo the STRING(s) to standard output.
+- `$echo` - display a line of text i.e Echo the STRING(s) to standard output.

-- `date` - Display the current time in the given FORMAT, or set the system date.
+- `$date` - Display the current time in the given FORMAT, or set the system date.

-- `whoami` - Print  the  user  name  associated  with the current effective user ID
+- `$whoami` - Print  the  user  name  associated  with the current effective user ID